MicrosoftDocs/sdk-api/sdk-api-src/content/wsman/ns-wsman-_wsman_shell_startup_info_v11.md

 If the value is <b>NULL</b>, the implementation uses an array with L"stdout" and L"stderr" as the default value.

-#### - variableSet
+#### - idleTimeoutMs

-A pointer to a <a href="https://msdn.microsoft.com/3d9b4374-241f-489e-946a-9c180d77de3b">WSMAN_ENVIRONMENT_VARIABLE_SET</a> structure that specifies an array of variable name and value pairs, which describe the starting environment for the shell.
-The content of these elements is shell specific and can be defined in terms of other environment variables.
-If a <b>NULL</b> value is passed, the default environment is used on the server side.
+Specifies the maximum duration, in milliseconds, the shell will stay open without any client request.
+When the maximum duration is exceeded, the shell is automatically deleted.
+Any value from 0  to 0xFFFFFFFF can be set.
+This duration has a maximum value specified by the Idle time-out GPO setting, if enabled, or by the IdleTimeout local configuration.
+The default value of the maximum duration in the GPO/local configuration is 15 minutes.
+However, a system administrator can change this value.
+To use the maximum value from the GPO/local configuration, the client should specify 0 (zero) in this field.
+If an explicit value between 0 to 0xFFFFFFFF is used, the minimum value between the explicit API value and the value from the GPO/local configuration is used.

 #### - workingDirectory

 Specifies the starting directory for a shell.
 It is  used with any execution command.
 If this member is a <b>NULL</b> value, a default directory will be used by the remote machine when executing the command.
 An empty value is treated by the underlying protocol as an omitted value.

+#### - variableSet

+A pointer to a <a href="https://msdn.microsoft.com/3d9b4374-241f-489e-946a-9c180d77de3b">WSMAN_ENVIRONMENT_VARIABLE_SET</a> structure that specifies an array of variable name and value pairs, which describe the starting environment for the shell.
+The content of these elements is shell specific and can be defined in terms of other environment variables.
+If a <b>NULL</b> value is passed, the default environment is used on the server side.